Arthritis and Osteoarthritis Specialists

 Pain, stiffness, and reduced range of motion are among the significant signs of arthritis that have sufferers searching for solutions.
 Arthritis, a blanket term used for joint inflammation, can result in damage to the cartilage and bones of the foot and ankle.
 As symptoms develop, they can significantly restrict your ability to easily perform daily activities.
 Arthritis in your lower joints often causes them to hurt when you try to walk or put weight on them.
 Arthritic joints can also experience increased pain and swelling after long periods of rest, like sleeping.
 If you are experiencing joint tenderness upon touch, warmth, pain, and stiffness in your foot and ankle joints, it is time to see a foot and ankle specialist.

-Rheumatoid arthritis (RA) is chronic, inflammatory arthritis.
-RA is an autoimmune disease in which the immune system attacks its own healthy tissue and joints, causing damage to the bones and cartilage.
-Over time, the joints may become deformed.
+Rheumatoid arthritis (RA) is a chronic, inflammatory autoimmune disease where the immune system mistakenly attacks healthy tissue and joints, causing damage to bones and cartilage.
+Over time, RA can lead to joint deformities and significant functional limitations.

-Treatment is largely determined by the type and severity of your arthritis.
-In many cases, Physical Therapy has a positive impact on the symptoms of arthritis and often helps to slow the disease’s progression.
-When it comes to osteoarthritis, lifestyle changes such as weight loss, exercise, and stretching have shown to have a great impact on symptom relief.
-For RA, therapy is often used in conjunction with anti-inflammatory medications, steroids, and immunosuppressive drugs.
-Walking is recommended for all types of arthritis to keep the joints moving and flexible, and increase your bone and overall health.
+Treatment for arthritis depends on the type and severity of the condition.
+Physical therapy is often beneficial in managing arthritis symptoms and can help slow the progression of the disease.
+For osteoarthritis, lifestyle changes such as weight loss, regular exercise, and stretching can significantly improve symptom relief.
+For rheumatoid arthritis (RA), therapy is commonly combined with anti-inflammatory medications, steroids, and immunosuppressive drugs.
+Walking is recommended for all types of arthritis to keep the joints moving, improve flexibility, and enhance bone and overall health.

-In some cases, surgery is needed to relieve the pain from arthritis.
+In some cases, surgery may be necessary to relieve arthritis pain.
 Surgical options include arthroscopic surgery, fusion surgery, or joint replacement surgery.
-Arthroscopic surgery is minimally invasive and used to "clean out" the joint.
-The surgeon can remove bone spurs or cartilage fragments, improving the function of the joint.
-Fusion surgery is used in severe joint damage cases and is the process of using pins or plates to permanently secure two bones together.
-Fusing the bones together can make the joint more stable and help the foot and ankle function better.
-Finally, total joint replacement surgery is a procedure to remove the damaged part of the bone and cartilage and replace it with an artificial implant.
+Arthroscopic surgery is minimally invasive and allows the surgeon to clean the joint, removing bone spurs or cartilage fragments to improve joint function.
+Fusion surgery is used for severe joint damage, where pins or plates are used to permanently secure two bones together, providing increased stability.
+Total joint replacement surgery involves removing the damaged bone and cartilage and replacing them with an artificial implant to restore joint function.

-An investment in your feet is an investment in your quality of life.
+An investment in your health is an investment in your quality of life.